anishavelayudhan/snake/README.md

 ## Installation

-Begin playing Snake with these straightforward steps:
+Begin playing Snake with downloading the latest release from the [Releases](https://github.com/anishavelayudhan/snake/releases) page.
+<br/><br/>
+or:
 1. Ensure you have Java Development Kit (JDK) installed on your system.
 2. Clone the repository with your IDE:
 ```